tgvashworth/tgvashworth.github.io/_posts/2014-10-29-elm-native-modules.md

 </script>
 ```

-In production, these files should be concatenated and minified.
+As usual, in production, concatenate and minify those files!

-Finally, here's a little snippet for generating these modules more easily:
+To finish up, here's a little snippet for generating these modules:

 ```js
 function ElmNativeModule(name, values) {